 Important Roth IRA Rules to Know

 Before you commit to saving and investing with a Roth IRA, understand exactly what’s involved so you can decide if it’s right for your financial strategy.
-Here are six rules you should know about Roth IRAs.
+Here are six Roth IRA rules you should know:

 Unlike a traditional IRA, for which you can typically reduce your taxable income and thereby fund the account with pretax contributions, Roth IRA contributions are funded with after-tax money.
 Roth contributions can come from your checking or savings account or directly from your paycheck, but only after you’ve paid tax on it.